7:50am - 2:50pm*

-The Early Childhood Program’s (ECP) modified Montessori curriculum is designed to progress through three levels: ECP-1 (age 3), ECP-2, and ECP-3/Kindergarten.
+The Junior Kindergarten through Kindergarten classes include a modified Montessori curriculum designed to progress through three levels: Junior Kindergarten (JK3, JK4) and Kindergarten.
 The program first develops language, math, social and emotional readiness skills in a nurturing, half-day setting, while in the second year, students begin to develop handwriting, letter recognition and seat work while incorporating literature, dramatic play, arts and crafts, cooking activities, and hands-on science experiments.

 Lower School Division Director Victor Lamas

 Two-time recipient of The Roanoker's “Most Inspiring Teacher” Platinum Award (2016, 2017)